Flea Bite Allergy Skin Disease in Dogs (Flea Allergy Dermatitis)

 Prognosis and follow-up care

-Some dogs may react less strongly to flea bites as they get older, but complete cure is rare because the allergic reaction is usually lifelong.
+Some dogs may react less strongly to flea bites as they get older, but a complete cure is rare because the allergic reaction usually lasts for life.

 Prevention